Go back

 Therapy Dog:

-• Eli, a small golden retriever, will be present during your infusion; if you prefer not to interact with her due to allergies or other reasons, just let us know before your appointment and we will accommodate your preference.
+• Eli, a small golden retriever, will be present during your infusion; if you prefer not to interact with her due to allergies or other reasons, please let us know prior to your appointment and we will accommodate your preference.

 POST-INFUSION: